dbayardAWS/EMRintro/L2c-HiveStep.md

 # # Working with Hive and Pig, continued

+In this exercise, we will interact with our EMR Cluster using EMR Steps.

+Learn more about EMR Steps [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-overview.html#emr-overview-data-processing).

 ## Interacting with Hive via EMR Steps

 * In your Cloud9 environment, use the same terminal where you created your S3 bucket (which is NOT the terminal where you are connected via SSH to EMR) and run these commands: